 - 36.1 The School will not accept any abuse of e-mail/internet or telephones.
-Such behaviour may result in disciplinary action. - 36.2 The downloading, sending or accessing of offensive material that affect the dignity of any individual or group of individuals at work may constitute harassment.
-Threatening, obscene or harassing messages including chain e-mails and material that will cause offence and/or degrade individuals or minority groups will constitute a disciplinary offence which may result in dismissal.

-36.3 Under the Obscene Publications Act 1959 an employee may have criminal liability if an individual publishes material that could corrupt or deprave the persons likely to see the material, this includes the transmission of data stored electronically.
+Such behaviour may result in disciplinary action. - The downloading, sending or accessing of offensive material that affect the dignity of any individual or group of individuals at work may constitute harassment.
+Threatening, obscene or harassing messages including chain e-mails and material that will cause offence and/or degrade individuals or minority groups will constitute a disciplinary offence which may result in dismissal. - 36.3 Under the Obscene Publications Act 1959 an employee may have criminal liability if an individual publishes material that could corrupt or deprave the persons likely to see the material; this includes the transmission of data stored electronically.

-All employees must make themselves aware of the School's IT Policies and in particular the Internet Acceptable Usage Policy and Social Media Policy (this is under review so refer to the existing policy)
+All employees must make themselves aware of the School's IT Policies and follow the expectations in place for GDPR.